ksparakis/gifTheater-js/README.markdown

 # Overview

-Forked from the excelent jsgif project (https://github.com/shachaf/jsgif), which was implemented as a bookmarklet to manipulate animated gifs (http://slbkbs.org/jsgif).
+Forked from the libgif-js (https://github.com/buzzfeed/libgif-js), which is a buzzfeed library to manipulate animated gifs (http://slbkbs.org/jsgif).

-This is an attempt to pull out the gif parsing and playing logic, seperate it from the bookmarklet, and publish it as a library that you can use in your project.

-As an added bonus, you can make gifs "rubbable" so that scrubbing with your mouse (or rubbing with your finger on a touch device) cause the gif to move back and forth.
+gifTheater builds ontop of this to give users the ability to create a screenplay, to automatically play multiple gifs one after another in a predetermined or random order.
+This allows you to create movies based soley from gifs, each gif acting like a scene of the movie.

 # Example
+Example of GifTheater usage is comming soon...

-Please see example.html for, you know, an example.
+Please see example.html for an example of SuperGif.
 This will demonstrate how to use basic play controls for a gif, and also a rubbable one.

 Please note: this example must be loaded via a webserver, not directly from disk.
 I.e. http://localhost/libgif-js/example.html NOT file:///libgif-js/example.html.
 See the same-domain origin caveat at the bottom of this document for more information.